 Chives: I used fresh chives, but this can be subbed for dry chives or other herbs too.

-This recipe is so easy you practically can’t go wrong.
+This polenta muffins recipe is SO easy you practically can’t go wrong.
 It’s perfect for beginners and even kids can get involved.
 Here’s a quick visual overview.

 PS - The full ingredients list with instructions is waiting for you at the bottom of this post.
 Or scroll to the top and click on Jump to Recipe.